 Brief: A step-by-step tutorial showing how to use the rclone command line tool to synchronize OneDrive in Linux.

 There are several cloud storage services available for Linux.
 There is Dropbox that gives 2 GB of free space.
-You can also use Mega where you can get 15 GB of free storage.
+You can also use where you can get 15 GB of free storage.

 Microsoft’s own Cloud storage service, OneDrive gives 5 GB of free storage to any Microsoft account holder.
 The one major problem is that unlike Dropbox and Mega, Microsoft does not provide a desktop client for Linux.